 Ukie and Into Games have teamed up to become gateway providers for the Government's Kickstart Scheme.
 So far, over 40 companies have come together to create over 100 roles for young people who are currently on Universal Credit and seeking a role in their local job centre.
-Best of all, the scheme is open for the whole of 2021 - which means you still have time to add roles and get people onto your team with the support of Government funding.
+Best of all, the scheme is open until March 2022 - which means you still have time to add roles and get people onto your team with the support of Government funding.

 But what is the scheme and how exactly does it work?
 Sara Cristina Machado, Careers Lead at Into Games, has pulled together this guide to help get you started.

 Kickstart is a Government scheme aimed to help support young people back into work after the economic effects of the pandemic.
 It’s aimed at 16-24-year-olds who are not in education and are currently claiming universal credit.
 If you hire someone through the scheme, the government will pay their wages for six months.

 And why are Ukie and Into Games taking the lead on this?

 The scheme requires that you must be able to provide at a minimum 30 job places as either an individual organisation or as a consortium of organisations in a similar field, with one representative.

 Ukie is putting itself forward to be that representative for the games sector and run all the associated administration required.
 It believes that the Kickstart scheme is both a great way for companies to bring new talent into their businesses, but also to expand the hiring pool in line with industry commitments made through the #RaiseTheGame pledge.

 Into Games is a youth careers non-profit that works to provide better opportunities into the games sector for underrepresented groups.
 We have several projects aimed at educating about a career in Games and providing guidance to get things started.
 And, of course, we will also provide the employability training, required by the Government, so you don't have to worry about it!

 Which games businesses are eligible to use the Kickstart Scheme?